M00setheM1ghty/Project3-NBAQuiz/README.md

 - I suppose it is more fun for sports or specifically for people interested in basketball.
 _____________________________________________________________________________
 ### Design and UX
-## Design and Features:
+## How to play:
-- choose the given options to navigate through the quiz
+- choose between the given options to navigate through the quiz
-- different difficulty levels
+- try different difficulty levels
-- 3 different game lenghts to choose froms
+- 3 different game lenghts to choose from
+- answer the questions and see how many you can get correct
 _____________________________________________________________________________
 ## Colour Scheme
 - I used termcolor to print text in different colors: red, blue, green.